Martin

 Employment conditions in Martin remain below the national average according to AreaSearch analysis

-Martin has a skilled workforce with manufacturing and industrial sectors well-represented.
-The unemployment rate was 4.2% in the past year, with an estimated employment growth of 2.1%.
+Martin has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate is 4.1%.
+Over the past year, there was an estimated employment growth of 2.5%.

 Frequently Asked Questions - Employment